MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 ### `props.customUi.dossierConsumption`

-This field is used to customized the UI components on the dossier consumption page.
+This field is used to customized the UI components on the dashboard consumption page.
 It has 1 property: `navigationBar`.

 #### Properties